 6.2.1.4 Test Description

-In the test, UE is configured two CG-SDT configurations at different time.
+In the test, UE is configured two CG-SDT configurations when entering/during RRC_INACTIVE state.
 The test consists of five successive time periods, with time duration of T1, T2, T3, T4 and T5 repectively.
 There is one cell, which is the active NR cell in FR1.
-Figure 6.2.1.4-1 shows the variation of the RSRP per time.
-Prior to the time point TA, the UE shall be fully synchronized to PCell (Cell 1).
+Figure 6.2.1.4-1 shows the variation of the RSRP over the duration of the entire test, both sub-tests included.